pagkly/Zed/Investopedia3/Organized Labor Definition.md

 Retailers and supermarkets typically have employees who belong to organized labor groups.
 However, some of these companies actively seek to discourage workers from forming unions.

 Walmart Inc. ([WMT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=wmt)) is a classic example.
-The [big-box discount retailer](https://www.investopedia.com/terms/b/big_box_retailer.asp) claims that the savings it generates from limiting the power of organized labor enable it to offer lower prices to its customers.
+The [[big-box discount retailer]](https://www.investopedia.com/terms/b/big_box_retailer.asp) claims that the savings it generates from limiting the power of organized labor enable it to offer lower prices to its customers.

 Other retailers may feel compelled by Walmart’s example to renegotiate terms with the chapters of organized labor that represent their workers.
 The contention the retailers often present is that they will be forced to cut salaries or eliminate jobs to remain competitive with Walmart if the unions do not renegotiate.
-This is known as the [Walmart effect](https://www.investopedia.com/terms/w/walmart-effect.asp).
+This is known as the [[Walmart effect]](https://www.investopedia.com/terms/w/walmart-effect.asp).